 Essentially, composting is the process of breaking down organic matter, such as kitchen scraps or yard waste, into a nutrient-rich mix that can improve soil fertility.
 By adding this to your soil, you can ensure that your plants receive the nutrition they need for a successful harvest.

 Starting a compost pile isn’t difficult; you can do it without purchasing any compost.
 The matter used in your compost can range from peelings from vegetables, fruits, coffee grounds, tea grounds, and bread.

 For a compost bin, you can either get one or start a compost pile directly on the ground – though doing this risks attracting animals.
-To get started with your composting efforts, you can begin by adding your kitchen scraps into the bin.
+To start your composting efforts, you can begin by adding your kitchen scraps into the bin.

-For how to get started with composting check out this post here.
+For information on how to get started with composting, check out this post here.